By Bill Buell July 12, 2015

 “We have liberals and conservatives who are members who support the private ownership of guns,” she said.
 “Typically, many of us might lean one way more than the other, but we don’t advocate for a particular candidate.
 Our core mission is to educate, equip and empower.
 Those are our three guiding values and goals.”

-A CNN poll stated that in 2012, 80 percent of gun retailers reported an increase in female customers, and according to Statistic Brain, the number of gun owners who are female increased from 13 percent in 2005 to 31 percent in 2014.
+A CNN poll stated that in 2012, 80 percent of gun retailers reported an increase in female customers.
+According to Statistic Brain, the number of gun owners who are female increased from 13 percent in 2005 to 31 percent in 2014.

 Reach Gazette reporter Bill Buell at 395-3190 or email@example.com.